Shashanksr6694/Kubernetes/README.md

  [root@master ~]# yum  install kubeadm  -y
  ```

- ## if kubeadm is not present in your repo
+ ## If kubeadm is not present in your repo
  you can browse this link [kubernetes repo](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)  <br/>

 ## Configure kubernetes yum repository by running the below command